 Mrs Jean Anderson

-- Honorary Research Fellow (English Language and Linguistics)
+- Honorary Research Fellow (English Language & Linguistics)

 - Computers in teaching and research in English and Scottish Studies